Globski/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ## Environment

-- All files will be interpreted on Ubuntu 20.04 LTS.
+- Ubuntu 20.04 LTS.
-- Shell scripts must pass Shellcheck without errors.
+-  Shellcheck (version 0.7.0)

 ## Requirements

 - All files should end with a new line.
 - All Bash script files must be executable.
-- Your Bash script must pass Shellcheck (version 0.7.0) without any error
+- Shell scripts must pass Shellcheck without errors.
 - The first line of all Bash scripts should be exactly `#!/usr/bin/env bash`.

 ## Learning Objectives